 - Your liaison librarian may be able to help finding a right journal for your article.

 How to promote your research and get cited?

 Your article will only get cited when it can be discovered by other researchers.
 There are many ways to promote your research and make your research visible to research communities.

-- Deposit your articles with AUT Scholarly Commons
+- Archive your articles in AUT Scholarly Commons

 - Use online research profiling tools, e.g. Google Scholar Citations, ResearchGate, and ORCID -- Find more options.

 The Think,Check, Submit website provides a checklist for assessing the credentials of a journal or publisher.